 - Keeps the repository & process clean and readable.

 Git has many uses and is extensively used by developers, product managers, and data scientists.
 Its commands are very effective and can be very useful.
-One of its feature commands, git checkout, used for making a new branch, switching between branches and checkout remote branches were explored and demonstrated in this article.
+One of its feature commands, git checkout, used to make a new branch, switching between branches and checkout remote branches, was explored and demonstrated in this article.